Fact Check-U.S. public assistance recipients can receive tax refunds in some cases

 While many U.S. citizens wait for tax refunds after an extended tax season due to COVID-19, some social media users have been publishing posts asking why public assistance recipients and other groups are eligible.
 Below, tax experts explain how low-income earners receiving public assistance in the United States are entitled to tax refunds in some cases.

-Posts raising these questions began appearing in the spring of 2021 and can be seen here and here .
+Posts raising these questions began appearing in the spring of 2021.
 Many ask the question “Why the hell do people on welfare get a tax refund?”, with the caption “Someone, please help me to understand.
 I will never know how to answer this.”

-‘Welfare’ is a generic term used to describe government-issued financial aid that may help lower-income individuals cover medical, food or living costs (www.usa.gov/benefits).
-One such program is Temporary Assistance for Needy Families (TANF), which provides financial assistance to those living in low-income households (here).
+‘Welfare’ is a generic term used to describe government-issued financial aid that may help lower-income individuals cover medical, food or living costs.
+One such program is Temporary Assistance for Needy Families (TANF), which provides financial assistance to those living in low-income households.

 According to Lisa Greene-Lewis, a tax expert for Turbo Tax, it is possible for someone on public assistance to receive a tax refund “if someone is eligible for refundable credits like the Earned Income Tax Credit.”
 That could amount to “up to $6,728 for someone with three kids in 2021.”
 Greene-Lewis said that this is, “as long as the person had earned income from employment or self-employment during the year, a refund is possible.”